-Included tubes (does not apply to slug barrels, which are fixed Cylinder) range from Cylinder (least restricted) to Full (most restricted).
-Choke is designated by index notches cut into the rim.
+Included tubes range from Cylinder (least restricted) to Full (most restricted).
+Choke is designated by index notches cut into the rim (separate from the larger notches engaged by the choke tube wrench).
+Your XT3 ships with IC, M and F chokes.